 “Hydrating Elixir” Serum with Hyaluronic Acid

-Today I have for you the formula of a super hydrating serum!
-It is simple to make, it contains ingredients that are rather easy to find and it is highly performing!
+Today I am sharing the formula of a super hydrating serum!
+It is simple to make, it contains ingredients that are rather easy to find and I found it highly performing!

 Hyaluronic Acid and Sodium Lactate Serum 6

-Where I live we have had over 40°C and so I decided to formulate something that would behave well if stored in the fridge (before you start having heart-shaped-sparkling eyes: you still need to add the preservative.
+Where I live we have had over 40°C and so I decided to formulate something that would behave well if stored in the fridge (just to be sure: the preservativing system still needs to be added.
+Storing anything in the fridge doesn’t preclude the use of a preserving system in cosmetics.
 Repeat with me: THERE IS NO ESCAPE FROM PRESERVATIVES! 😀 good, now you can continue reading).
-One of the cosmetics I always store in the fridge is the basic Hyaluronic Acid Gel (you can find the recipe HERE), so I have simply “upgraded” the formula to make it more performing (I have already posted two recipes for two upgraded versions of the Hyaluronic Acid Gel, you can find them Here and Here).
+One of the cosmetics I always store in the fridge is the basic Hyaluronic Acid Gel (you can find the recipe HERE), so I have simply “upgraded” the formula (I have already posted two recipes for two upgraded versions of the Hyaluronic Acid Gel, you can find them Here and Here).

 KEEP ON READING